-Students receiving Washington State Need Grant (SNG) and/or College Bound Scholarship (CBS) funds are subject to the Washington State Need Grant/College Bound repayment policy as defined by the Washington Student Achievement Council.
+Students receiving Washington State Need Grant (SNG), College Bound Scholarship (CBS) and/or Passport Scholarship funds are subject to the Washington State Need Grant repayment policy as defined by the Washington Student Achievement Council.
 This policy is effective only if a student completely terminates enrollment by withdrawing from or completing zero credits.

-Students who remain enrolled through at least 50% of the payment period (quarter) are considered to have earned 100% of the SNG and/or CBS received and will not owe a repayment to the SNG or CBS program.
+Students who remain enrolled through at least 50% of the payment period (quarter) are considered to have earned 100% of the state aid received and will not owe a repayment of state aid.
 Students who officially or unofficially withdraw before the 50% point of time will owe a repayment.
-The amount of the repayment is based on the date used in the Return to Title IV calculation (see above "How the Date of Withdrawal is Determined."
-Students will be billed for the amount of SNG considered unearned, less 50%.
+The amount of the repayment is based on the date used in the Return to Title IV calculation (see “How the Date of Withdrawal is Determined” on page 1).
+Students will be billed for 50% of the amount of state aid considered unearned.
 Only repayments of $50.00 or more will be identified.
-If a student attends a portion of a term and withdraws with no verified last date of attendance, the SNG and/or CBS repayment will be 50% of the grant with no additional adjustments.
+If a student attends a portion of a term and withdraws with no verified last date of attendance, the state aid repayment will be 50% of the grant with no additional adjustments.